chrisman/sevenLanguagesSevenWeeks/01_io/day2/README.md

 Do:

 1. A Fibonacci sequence starts with two 1s.
-Each subsequent num- ber is the sum of the two numbers that came before: 1, 1, 2, 3, 5, 8, 13, 21, and so on.
+Each subsequent number is the sum of the two numbers that came before: 1, 1, 2, 3, 5, 8, 13, 21, and so on.
 Write a program to find the nth Fibonacci number. fib(1) is 1, and fib(4) is 3.
 As a bonus, solve the problem with recursion and with loops.
 2. How would you change / to return 0 if the denominator is zero?
 3. Write a program to add up all of the numbers in a two-dimensional array.